International-Data-Spaces-Association/IDS-Deployment-Examples/README.md

 ## License

-Copyright © 2020 Fraunhofer ISST.
+Copyright © 2020 International Data Spaces Association.
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) for details.